yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/pipeline.md

 ## Policy deployment

+Policies are developed with the help of Policy-Studio by policy developers, for example to realize security or integration usecases.
+The starting point is a checked-out policy configuration project, which is opened and edited with Policy-Studio.
+Afterwards, the changes are checked back in, for example via Git.
+This is the starting point for integration into a CI/CD pipeline.

+The policy configuration consists of a policy file containing all artifacts that are the same per stage and 1 to n environment files containing the configurations per stage.
+For deployment, the policy file and the corresponding environment file are merged to form the FED file, which is then deployed to the API gateways.

+The Axway API management solution provides pre-deployment scripts that can be used in an integration pipeline.

+Instead of deploying policy and environment files directly from the version management system, it is recommended that you build release packages that are stored in a release repository as a starting point.
+This allows auditing, simple rollbacks and the maintenance of dependencies.

+A powerful framework for deploying policy configurations based on Maven can be found here: [Amplify APIM Deployment Utilities](https://github.com/Axway-API-Management-Plus/apim-deployment)

 ## API deployment

 The goal is the automatic management and deployment of its own APIs by the API developer in self-service mode.
 This means that the developer can work self-sufficiently and is not regularly dependent on other teams or persons, such as the CI/CD admin or an API administrator, as part of the process.